cgat-developers/ruffus/doc/tutorials/manual/posttask.rst

     The function(s) provided to ``@posttask`` will be called if the pipeline passes through a task, even if none of its jobs are run because they are up-to-date.
-    This happens when a upstream task is out-of-date, and the execution passes through this point in the pipeline
+    This happens when a upstream task is out-of-date, and the execution passes through this point in the pipeline.
+See the example in :ref:`Chapter 9<manual.dependencies>` of this manual.

 .. index::